Down county football team

 The Down county football team represents Down GAA, the county board of the Gaelic Athletic Association, in the Gaelic sport of football.
 The team competes in three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Ulster Senior Football Championship and the National Football League.

 Down's home ground is Páirc Esler, Newry.
 The team's manager is Conor Laverty.

-The team last won the Ulster Senior Championship in 1994, the All-Ireland Senior Championship in 1994 and the National League in 1983.
+The team last won the Ulster Senior Championship in 1994, the All-Ireland Senior Championship in 1994 and the National League in 2026.

 With just one loss in six appearances in All-Ireland SFC finals, Down has a reputation for rising to the big occasion.
 Kitted out in distinctive red and black, the team's massive fan base has been responsible for some of the largest match attendances in GAA history.
 Although, since the last decade of the twentieth century, the team has had a barren patch at senior level, despite various successes at underage level, in 2010 Down showed signs of improving by gaining promotion to the National Football League Division One and reaching the All-Ireland Senior Football final — narrowly losing by one point to Cork.

 History

 1950s–1960s

 Down was not regarded as a football stronghold when Queen's University won the 1958 Sigerson Cup, and some of its leading players turned their thoughts to Down's county team dilemma.

 Down won the 1959 Ulster Senior Football Championship (SFC) title with six inter-changeable forwards who introduced off-the-ball running and oddities such as track-suits.

 In 1960, two goals in a three-minute period from James McCartan and Paddy Doherty helped Down to defeat Kerry, who were almost completely unbeaten at the time, and which brought to an end the Kerry football regime for a few years.

 In 1961, Down defeated Offaly by one point in a game that featured five first half goals.
 In that three-year period their supporters surpassed every attendance record in the book.
-When Down played Offaly in 1961 they set a record attendance of 90,556 for a GAA game.
+When Down played Offaly in 1961 they set a record attendance of 90,556 for a GAA game, one that due to stadium redevelopments and fire code regulations is not likely to be broken.
 Against Dublin in the 1964 National League final a record crowd of 70,125 attended.
-The 71,573 who watched Down play Kerry in 1961 still stands as a record for an All-Ireland SFC semi-final.
+The 71,573 who watched Down play Kerry in 1961 was at the time a record for an All-Ireland SFC semi-final.
 In 1968, Down defeated Kerry with Sean O'Neill and John Murphy goals, again in a two-minute spell.
 Despite a famous prediction that Down would go on to win three-in-a-row, the county took twenty years to regain its status.